-As opposed to patents, which have a finite lifespan, trademarks can theoretically have an infinite lifespan.
-However, trademark registrations have specific time frames in which the registration must be renewed.
+As opposed to patents, which have a finite lifespan, trademarks can have infinite lifespans.
+Trademark registrations, however, have specific time frames in which the registration must be renewed.
 Failure to renew a registration on a timely basis can cause the registration to lapse.
 In countries where common law trademark rights are not recognized, the expiration of a trademark registration can be detrimental to a brand holder.

-At Gottlieb, Rackman & Reisman, we have a deep understanding of the intricacies involved in maintaining patent and trademark portfolios and actively monitor these important dates, while keeping in mind our client’s needs and objectives.
-We actively monitor these dates for our clients while utilizing our sophisticated docketing system to maintain comprehensive patent and trademark protection.
-We can assist in maintaining both domestic and international patent and trademark portfolios for small single-property clients and multinational portfolios for those clients that do business on a global basis.
+At Gottlieb, Rackman & Reisman, we have a deep understanding of the intricacies involved in maintaining patent and trademark portfolios and actively monitor and act on these important dates and deadlines.
+We actively monitor these dates for our clients through the use of a highly sophisticated “docketing system” which maintains docket information pertaining to both domestic and international patent and trademark portfolios for small single-property clients and multinational portfolios for those clients that do business on a global basis.